If you can describe it, they can see it: Cross-Modal Learning of Visual Concepts from Textual Descriptions: Conclusions and Future Works

 \section{Conclusions and Future Works}

-We present a way to learn novel visual concepts by only using their textual descriptions, with a method we call knowledge transfer.
-Through extensive evaluation, we show that knowledge transfer can successfully introduce novel concepts in pre-trained models, without hurting performance on previous tasks.
-We also show that knowledge transfer can improve the results of downstream zero-shot tasks, such as segmentation, text-image retrieval, and captioning, and also shows potential for out-of-domain generalization, for example on medical images.
-The proposed method is based on model inversion to synthesize \emph{ideal} images for a target concept, that are later used to fine-tune the model in an image-text matching fashion, such as~CLIP~\cite{radford2021learning}.
-Our method leverages prior knowledge in pre-trained models, with the aim of aligning known low-level visual features to novel high-level concepts.
-While in this paper we focused on Explicit Knowledge Transfer, we hypothesize that Implicit Knowledge Transfer is also achievable by exploiting multi-modal neurons.
-Future research will focus on this topic.
+We present a way to learn novel visual concepts by only using their textual descriptions, with a method we call Knowledge Transfer (KT).
+Through extensive evaluation, we show that KT can successfully introduce novel concepts in pre-trained VLMs, without hurting performance on previous tasks.
+We also show that KT can improve the results of downstream zero-shot tasks, such as segmentation, text-image retrieval, and captioning, and also shows potential for out-of-domain generalization, for example on medical images.
+The proposed method is based on model inversion to synthesize \emph{ideal} images for a target concept, that are later used to fine-tune the VLM in an image-text matching fashion, such as~CLIP~\citep{radford2021learning}.
+Our method leverages prior knowledge in pre-trained VLMs, with the aim of aligning known visual concepts to novel high-level ones.

+One key design choice in our KT framework is not requiring parameters to be shared between visual and textual encoders, thus making it generally applicable regardless of the specific architecture of the VLM. \eee{We believe that by relaxing this constraint, it should possible to achieve KT with an alternative framework, for example by leveraging multimodal neurons}~\citep{schwettmann2023multimodal} and employing only textual captions (e.g., fine-tuning the VLM with masked language modeling).
+We provide a brief presentation of such alternative framework in the supplementary material, leaving an in-depth investigation to future work.

+To the best of our knowledge, this is the first work attempting to leverage prior knowledge inside a neural network to teach it novel concepts.
+We believe this work can pave the way for future research on this topic, especially in data-limited domains where imaging data is scarce but we have access to textual human knowledge, such as medical imaging.

 {

 }